 In November 2010, a World Trade Organization ("WTO") panel issued its decision in a dispute between the Philippines and Thailand, concerning a series of Thai customs and tax measures affecting cigarettes imported by Philip Morris (Thailand) Limited ("PM Thailand") into Thailand (see Note 10.
 Contingencies for additional information).
 The decision concluded that Thailand had no basis to find that PM Thailand's declared customs values and taxes paid were too low, as alleged by the Thai government, and created obligations for Thailand to revise its laws, regulations, or practices affecting the customs valuation and tax treatment of future cigarette imports.
 Thailand agreed to fully comply with the decision, but the Philippines asserts that to date, Thailand has not fully complied with the WTO panel decision and commenced challenges at the WTO Appellate Body.
 The WTO Appellate Body is not operational, and the appeals by Thailand are suspended indefinitely.
-In December 2020, the Philippines and Thailand agreed to pursue facilitator-assisted discussions aimed at progressing and resolving outstanding issues and the countries have since agreed to seek the establishment of a bilateral consultative mechanism, with the goal of reaching a comprehensive settlement of their dispute, consistent with their rights and obligations under the WTO Agreement, as well as the recommendations and rulings of the WTO Dispute Settlement Body.
+In December 2020, the

+Philippines and Thailand agreed to pursue facilitator-assisted discussions aimed at progressing and resolving outstanding issues and the countries have since agreed to seek the establishment of a bilateral consultative mechanism, with the goal of reaching a comprehensive settlement of their dispute, consistent with their rights and obligations under the WTO Agreements, as well as the recommendations and rulings of the WTO Dispute Settlement Body.

-The Public Prosecutor's office of Rome, Italy, notified our Italian subsidiary, Philip Morris Italia S.r.l. ("PM Italia"), as well as three former or current employees and a former external consultant of PM Italia in July 2020 and March 2020, respectively, that it concluded a preliminary investigation against them for alleged contravention of anti-corruption laws and related disruption of trade freedom.
+In July 2020, the Public Prosecutor's office of Rome, Italy, notified our Italian subsidiary, Philip Morris Italia S.r.l. ("PM Italia"), as well as three former or current employees and a former external consultant of PM Italia in March 2020, that it concluded a preliminary investigation against them for alleged contravention of anti-corruption laws and related disruption of trade freedom.
 The Public Prosecutor alleges that the individuals involved promised certain personal favors to government officials from January to July of 2018 in exchange for favorable treatment for PM Italia, and that PM Italia lacked appropriate organizational controls to prevent the alleged actions by the individuals.
+In September 2020, the Prosecutor issued his indictment and referred the matter to the court.
+At the preliminary hearing held on May 11, 2021, the judge decided to refer all charges/defendants (including our affiliate) to trial.
+The first trial hearing took place on September 22, 2021.
 BAT has filed a civil claim against PM Italia claiming vicarious liability for any wrongdoing of its former or current employees and seeking EUR 50 million (approximately \$55.2 million) in damages.
 The court admitted the claim and issued summons for PM Italia to appear in the case.
-At the first trial hearing on May 19, 2023, the court adjourned the case to September 25, 2023.
+After a series of postponements, on September 25, 2023, the court proceeded with the examination of the first witness, i.e., the former external consultant of PM Italia.
+The court also set the calendar for the next hearings (11 in total), that began in October 2023 and will continue until May 2024, for the examination of the defendants, all remaining witnesses and experts.
 PM Italia believes the charges brought against it by the Public Prosecutor are without merit and will defend them vigorously.